How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 1. Data Cleanliness

-The Problem: TechVantage's Salesforce data was messy—38% of deals had missing "Loss Reason" or "Budget" fields.
+The Problem: TechVantage's HubSpot data was messy — 38% of deals had missing "Loss Reason" or "Budget" fields.

-The Fix: RevOps spent 40 hours cleaning 2,400 historical deals before AI training.
+The Fix: RevOps spent 40 hours cleaning 2,400 historical deals before the system started learning.

-Lesson: AI is only as good as the data it learns from.
+Lesson: The ICP model is only as good as the data it learns from.
 Garbage in = garbage out.

 2. Rep Buy-In